ambition85/TERN_Stack/README.md

 * ~~Understand package.json scripts start (I don't think this is quite correct or properly used).~~
 * Live updating so I don't need to restart Visual Studio on every change.
 * Migrate to WebStorm (for comparison of IDE experiences).
+* Migrate to VSCode (for comparison of IDE experiences).
 * ~~Client side REST client.~~
 * ~~Server side REST API.~~
 * ~~Event binding on client.~~